 We ski solidly in the blue zone and found a very satisfying, even exciting array of challenging trails with surprisingly long vertical drops.
 Although our boys immediately peeled off for the steep blacks and moguls, we found it fun to work our way across the peaks in the morning (our hotel was at the easternmost Jordan Peak) and back again in the afternoon.
 And the views across the White Mountains, with Mt.
 Washington looming above all, are nothing if not stunning.

-The snowmaking team tends to 1900 snowguns, a number of them recently purchased for their energy and water use efficiency.
+The snowmaking team tends to hundreds of snowguns, purchased for their energy and water use efficiency.
 The grooming was first rate, making those New England crusty first morning runs a total delight.
 The night skiing is surprisingly good if you have the energy to get back out on the slopes after dinner.
 Even in the late morning on a spring break Saturday, lift lines were rarely more than a few minutes so the trail quality remains good all day long.

 Sunday River’s Ski School & Kds Programs

-This mountain has many Perfect Kids learning programs, starting with Tiny Turns for 3-year-olds and ranging from private to group clinics for ages 3-16.
+This mountain has many childrens program, starting with daycare at 6 weeks up to 3-year-olds.
+The Tiny Turns programs enables parents to enroll ages 3 and 4 in short lessons as part of their daycare.
 For young skiers, the Mogul Munchkins (ages 3-6) is the best group; for skiing and riding group classes, ages 7-14 at any level are enrolled in the Mogul Meisters.
-Discounted lift tickets and $10 rental rates make teaching the kids very affordable.
+Discounted lift tickets and rental rates make teaching the kids very affordable.
 Parents of shredders will appreciate the mountain’s snow-made rollers, berms, and fun features in its beginner Who-Ville terrain park located in the South Ridge base area.

 To add to the fun, the resort’s mascot Eddy the Yeti visit the slopes in the Enchanted Forest glade on North Peak and occasionally take the to chairlifts.